TNO/Covid-SEIR/README.md

 The program has been tested under python 3.7

-the figures from the dutch model april 9 are also explained in the pdf in the root directory of github
+the figures from the dutch model april 9 and 13 are also explained in the pdf in the root directory of github